 In late 2020, in response to advocacy from us and others calling for an increase in the funding for core science research, the Spending Review announced an uplift in the science budget and a multiyear settlement for UKRI: £450 million in 2021-22 to support Government priorities, drive the development of innovative ways to build new science capability and support the whole research and innovation ecosystem.
 By 2023-24 the government will be investing £1.4 billion more per year in core funding for its world-leading research base.

 In early 2021, the Institute lobbied ministers to prevent the cost of membership of Horizon Europe being taken from the existing science budget.
 We mobilised the support of interested MPs who raised our concerns with ministerial colleagues at the highest level.
 We were pleased when the Government announced additional funding to cover Horizon costs.

 If you would like to discuss more about our impact on policy, please contact us.
-This area of work is led by Saskia Hervey, Public Affairs Advisor who's role is to support the development of evidence-based policy by making research expertise more accessible to all our stakeholders including those in government and Parliament.
+This area of work is led by Saskia Hervey, Head of Public Affairs, who's role is to support the development of evidence-based policy by making research expertise more accessible to all our stakeholders including those in government and Parliament.